PiSCSI/piscsi/.github/ISSUE_TEMPLATE.md

 - Which version of Pi are you using:
 - Which github revision of software:
 - Which board version:
-- Which computer is the RaSCSI connected to:
+- Which computer is the PiSCSI connected to:

 # Describe the issue